• Skip to primary navigation

 This led researchers to conclude that “a 60-day diet of baked goods made from hydrolyzed wheat flour, manufactured with sourdough lactobacilli and fungal proteases, was not toxic to patients with celiac disease.”

-Third, this study only followed sixteen patients with celiac disease for 60 days, and only five of them consumed the sourdough bread that contained 8 ppm of gluten.
+Third, this study only followed 16 patients with celiac disease for 60 days, and only five of them consumed the sourdough bread that contained 8 ppm of gluten.
 Take the small sample size and short timeframe used in this study with a huge grain of salt.

 Forth, if you were to make your own sourdough bread using wheat flour, how would you know if it contained less than 10 ppm of gluten (or even less than 20 ppm, the amount the FDA says someone with celiac disease can tolerate)?

-Does a Gluten-Free Sourdough Bread Exist?
+Does Gluten-Free Sourdough Bread Exist?

-Once you have your starter, you can follow Bread Srsly’s awesome gluten-free sourdough recipe, which they shared with Experience Life magazine.
+Additionally, you can also try Bread Srsly’s gluten-free sourdough recipe, which the company shared with Experience Life magazine.

-Gluten-Free Sourdough Bread Recipe
+Bread Srsly’s Gluten-Free Sourdough Bread Recipe

 Ingredients: